USS Gunston Hall (LSD-5): Arctic operations

-Conversion as an "Arctic LSD" at Puget Sound Naval Shipyard, Bremerton, gave Gunston Hall a reinforced hull and a greatly extended heating and ventilation system which would permit her to operate effectively in the Arctic.
+Conversion under project SCB 29 as an "Arctic LSD" at Puget Sound Naval Shipyard, Bremerton, gave Gunston Hall a reinforced hull and a greatly extended heating and ventilation system which would permit her to operate effectively in the Arctic.
 She recommissioned at Puget Sound 5 March 1949 and, after shakedown, sailed north to participate in Operation Miki in the Arctic Circle and later returned for Operation Micowex.
 Next training and development operations along the West Coast occupied her until the outbreak of war in Korea.

 Korean War

 With elements of the 1st Marine Provisional Brigade embarked, Gunston Hall departed San Diego 1 July 1950 and reached Pusan, Korea, via Yokosuka 3 August.
 Disembarking the Marines, she took aboard 30 stretcher cases and returned to Osaka, Japan.
 On 10 September Gunston Hall sailed from Japan to participate in the amphibious operation at Inchon, Korea, 15 September.
 After the Marines had landed midway up the peninsula, threatening to cut the communist supply lines to their troops at the tip of the peninsula, Gunston Hall made several shuttle trips to bring reinforcements.
 As the Korean War settled into its long and bloody pattern of near stalemate, Gunston Hall continued to shuttle troops and supplies between Japan and Korea.
 During an overhaul in the summer of 1952, she was fitted with a helicopter landing and launching platform large enough to accommodate nine "whirly-birds", the newest element in amphibious warfare.

 The Gunston Hall was a busy ship during the war due to her many capabilities to carry landing craft, tanks, trucks, etc., along with their Army and Marine troops.
 She served several tours of duty as the mother ship for small mine sweepers in Wanson Harbor in North Korea.
 The Koreans always expected the United Nations to make a landing there, although they never did, and so kept the harbor fortified.
-The Koreans sewed the mines at night, and the small mine sweepers cut the mines and blew them up during the day.
+The Koreans sowed the mines at night, and the small mine sweepers cut the mines and blew them up during the day.
 Also participating in the Wanson Harbor operations were such ships as the battleships Iowa and Wisconsin which along with numerous destroyers bombarded the coast line.

-In April 1952 the Gunston Hall carried 15,000 prisoners in five trips from the major prison island of Koje do to Ulsan and Cheju do so as to split up the prison population in anticipation of demonstrations on May Day.
+In April 1952 the Gunston Hall carried 15,000 prisoners in five trips from the major prison island of Koje-do to Ulsan and Cheju-do so as to split up the prison population in anticipation of demonstrations on May Day.
 The prisoners consisted of both North Koreans and Chinese and were guarded by ROK soldiers stationed around the well deck.

-When armistice ended the actual fighting in Korea, Gunston Hall sailed to Cheju Do, Korea, 4 September 1953.
+When armistice ended the actual fighting in Korea, Gunston Hall sailed to Cheju-Do, Korea, 4 September 1953.
 Remaining there until 22 September, she served in Operation Big Switch, the exchange of prisoners of war.
 She then settled into a schedule of annual cruises in the Western Pacific, which took her from San Diego to various Asian ports, interspersed with Arctic resupply cruises.